 Ingredients in Healthy Granola Bars

 - Large Flake Oats.
 To maximize the healthiness of a homemade granola bar, always grab oats labelled “old-fashioned” or “large flake”.
 They are simply steamed and rolled flat, whereas instant varieties are pre-cooked and dried.
 This extra processing means your body has to put less effort into digesting them, meaning a higher glycemic index and faster spike and crash in blood sugar.
+Choose oats labelled specifically as “gluten free” if you want gluten-free granola bars (oats, while inherently GF, should be assumed cross-contaminated with wheat unless labelled otherwise).

 - Lots of seeds.
 I pack my homemade granola bars with seeds to bulk them up with protein while keeping them nut-free for school lunchboxes.
-Feel free to swap out any of the add-ins for your favourites, just keep the total amount the same.

 - Dried Fruit.
 I used dried cherries because I found them in my bulk section and had them on hand, but feel free to swap in dried cranberries, raisins, or chopped dried apricots.
 Alternatively, leave them out and simply add another cup of seeds.
 (If making them for myself, I prefer just seeds/nuts to make them less sweet.
 My kids like the dried fruit.)